ardailo5/avalonia_sample/README.md

    - Textboxes can accept Input
    - At button press if credentials are correct proceeds to next window
    - Else if credentials are incorrect message displays below
-   - The dashboard is empty
+   - The dashboard has four buttons and a panel
+      - At button press changes panel's content with a new User Control